matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 #### Starting tasks with a fixed delay

-- Example schedules a task to start after ten minutes, and then repeatedly with a delay of one minute between one task ending and the next one starting
+- Example schedules a task to start after ten minutes, and then repeatedly with a delay of one minute between one task ending and the next one starting.

 ```java
 ScheduledFuture<?> future = pool.scheduleWithFixedDelay(new Runnable() {